Hiking to the active volcano in Indonesia

 Have you ever thought about visiting the active volcano?
-Volcano is the living evidence of the life of the earth.
-As a science-nerd, I was always wondering what would it like to see the exploding lava from the mountain top.
-Maybe that’s why the places like Hawaii and Iceland were always on my list to travel.
+The volcano is the living evidence of the life of the earth.
+As a science-minded person, I was always wondering what would it like to see the exploding lava from the mountain top.
+Maybe that’s why places like Hawaii and Iceland were always on my list to travel.
 This year, I fulfilled one of the travel dreams: visiting the active volcano, in the place I haven’t thought about.
 Due to the geographic feature, Indonesia has 127 active volcanos and many more inactive ones.
-The movement between the Eurasian plate and the Indo-Australian plate is creating the vibrant action.
+The movement between the Eurasian Plate and the Indo-Australian plate is creating a vibrant action.

 The toughest part was right near the top.
-The staircase lead to the peak of Mount Bromo was not only the stiffest, but also it’s the place where the wind was blowing the hardest.
-I don’t exactly know why, but the volcanic ash wind was blowing like storm at the top.
+The staircase leading to the peak of Mount Bromo was not only the stiffest but also it’s the place where the wind was blowing the hardest.
+I don’t exactly know why, but the volcanic ash wind was blowing like a storm at the top.
 It made us hard to breathe and it was hurting my face.
 The fine particles can be mean to the soft girly skin I have.
-We beat the obstacles and reached to the top where the smoke is coming out.
+We beat the obstacles and reached the top where the smoke is coming out.

 #Disclosure: My visit to Mount Bromo was sponsored by Indonesia.Travel due to the #Travel2Indonesia project.
 However, all the contents are reflecting my own opinions, not theirs.